-Many companies have a division of categories for buyers and even carry out rotation strategies with the aim of promoting dynamism and democratization of knowledge.
-In this way, they do not generate dependencies in the event of partial or permanent absences.
+Many companies have a division of categories for buyers and even have rotation strategies in order to promote dynamism and democratization of knowledge.
+In this way, they do not generate dependencies in case of partial or definitive absences.

-This model is very far from true Category Management, which is nothing more than the search for generating maximum value through a structured model, through differential analysis and a unique treatment of the category.
+This model is far removed from true Category Management, which is nothing more than the search for maximum value generation through a structured model, by means of a differential analysis and a unique treatment of the category.

-Getting a purchasing team with Category Management can take years, but the benefits are surely enhanced.
-In the evolution curves of the purchasing process, Category Management is normally evident from a level of maturity in which, in addition to knowledge of the supplier market and the beginning of supplier development, there is an integration of the supplier in the generation of value.
+Building a purchasing team with Category Management may take years, but the benefits are certainly enhanced.
+In the evolution curves of the purchasing process, Category Management is usually evidenced from a level of maturity in which, in addition to the knowledge of the supplier market and the beginning of supplier development, there is supplier integration in the generation of value.

 3 stages for Category Management